 There is a very little difference between the act of plagiarism and the copyright infringement as both of these occur in the commercial, professional, academic and social fields.
-Basically plagiarism is defined by the act of copying and using someone’s data and without acknowledging the original source or attributing to the real source the data is used and owned by the writer as if it is his or her original work.
+Basically, plagiarism is defined by the act of copying and using someone’s data and without acknowledging the original source or attributing to the real source the data is used and owned by the writer as if it is his or her original work.

 These rights include the right of reproducing the document, displaying, distribution or performing the copyrighted work.
 This occurs in all the fields but is more commonly observed in case of the social media and professional works which are usually legally protected by the owners.
-In this way it can be concluded that plagiarism does not have any legal grounds and therefore it cannot be traced well.
-However the copyright infringement has its roots in law and the culprit can be legally punished and taken to grounds.
+In this way, it can be concluded that plagiarism does not have any legal grounds and therefore it cannot be traced well.
+However, copyright infringement has its roots in law and the culprit can be legally punished and taken to grounds.

-In many other cases the original author or producer’s name is used but the profit coming out from the marketing and selling of that item is reaped by the infringer.
+In many other cases, the original author or producer’s name is used but the profit coming out from the marketing and selling of that item is reaped by the infringer.
 This is even more dangerous and deliberate act when the copying of the intellectual property occurs without the written permission of the original owner of the content.

 publisher of that work or the other business owner who has been assigned by the author or owner of the work.
-In this way a two way loss occurs to both the creator and the assigned publisher of the work.
+In this way, a two-way loss occurs to both the creator and the assigned publisher of the work.
 This practice is therefore taken more seriously and it is seriously an illegal act on part of the copier.

 Therefore in order to save the original work from being pirated and not to let others take its benefit, it is very important to get the copyrights of the work before it is published or launched in the market.
-In many cases when the legal basis of the copyright infringement is studied, it is more commonly referred by the copyright holders as theft.
+In many cases when the legal basis of the copyright infringement is studied, it is more commonly referred to by the copyright holders as theft.